chriscamacho/Jgles2/readme.md

 Jgles2
 ------

-NB see porting at the end...
+NB see please porting at the end...

 Why GLES 2.0?